 Kaytlyn is curious by nature and is consistently spending time learning and improving her understanding of approaches to therapy.
 She builds curiosity into each session, so every client has an experience that is unique to their needs and personality.

-Through growing up in a single parent household, she gained interest in exploring how family dynamics and experiences in childhood shape our internal system and ways of coping as adults.
+Through growing up in a single-parent household, she gained an interest in exploring how family dynamics and experiences in childhood shape our internal system and ways of coping as adults.
 Further, her experiences of grief in losing a parent, as well as pregnancy loss, have added to her passion for mental health.

 Internal Family Systems (Level 1)